GianST9/ESLL/webapp/README.md

 ## Notes

 - Ensure SQL Server is accessible and credentials are correct.
+(Here: Server is accessible without credentials)
 - The app uses `pyodbc` for database connections; ensure the SQL Server driver is installed.
-- For production deployment, consider using a WSGI server like Gunicorn.
-- The shutdown functionality is intended for development/testing; remove or secure in production.
+- App is meant to be deployed locally on machines with VPN access.

 ## License